 Students selected for placement in Advanced Freshman English (English 121) receive three credit hours for English 101, but no grade or quality points, and will have met degree requirements in freshman English by completing this three-hour course, with a grade not lower than a C, during the first semester.
+Students receiving a grade lower than a C will be enrolled in ENG 102.

 A student who transfers to Belhaven and has already completed 6 hours of literature will have fulfilled the literature requirement, regardless of what type of literature was taken.
-A student who transfers to Belhaven and has completed only three hours of American or British literature will be required to take ENG 203 or ENG 204-World Literature.
-A student who transfers to Belhaven and has completed only three hours of World Literature will be required to take either ENG 201 or 202-British Literature-OR ENG 205 or 206-American Literature.
+A student who transfers to Belhaven and has completed only three hours of American or British literature will be required to take ENG 203 or ENG 204-world literature.
+A student who transfers to Belhaven and has completed only three hours of world literature will be required to take either ENG 201 or 202-British Literature-OR ENG 205 or 206-American Literature.

 Students proving proficiency in a native language other than English will be considered to have met Goal III.
-Measurement of proficiency will be by interview with the Foreign Language faculty or their designee.
+Measurement of proficiency will be by interview or test with the Foreign Language faculty or their designee.